dannybauman/30-day-map-challenge-2025/maps/02-lines/bolt-new/README.md

 ## Result

-**Success!** Bolt.new delivered a beautiful rainbow street map with an excellent circular color wheel legend.
+**Success!** Bolt.new delivered a clean rainbow street map with an effective circular color wheel legend.

 ### What It Generated